mikekuk/VPN_de-anonymiser/README.md

 The client will save all pcaps to the shared pcap_data directory.

-If required, extract_clips.py is used to exctact sessions and 20 second clips from larger pcaps.
+If required, extract_clips.py is used to extract sessions and 20 second clips from larger pcaps.
 This is set to work with the ISCX VPN-No nVPN dateset.

 extract_arrays.ipynb is used to extract and save numpy arrays of the correct shape for training the model.